-50,301 people are on Queensland’s social housing register, vacancy rates across the state are at historic lows and low-income households are spending more than 50% of their income on housing costs.
+Currently tens of thousands of Queenslanders are on the state’s social housing register.
+Vacancy rates across the state are at historic lows and low-income households are spending more than 50% of their income on housing costs.

 Everyone should have a safe place to call home, but our current reality means entire families are living out of tents, in their cars, couch surfing, or sleeping rough.

 We’re calling on the government to take action by making a substantial investment in building social homes.
 The campaign also asks the Federal Government to match the state government’s $2.9 billion investment (announced October 2021) and to continue a rental investment incentive scheme in response to their phasing out of the National Affordability Scheme.